What's On This Page?

 When someone arrives in the ER with AFib and a rapid heart rate, the first priority is often rate control.
 In other words, doctors try to bring the number of beats per minute down to a safer level.

 Doctors commonly use medications such as diltiazem or metoprolol, two well-established drugs that slow conduction through the heart’s atrioventricular (AV) node.
-These medications are often given intravenously (IV) in the emergency setting because they work quickly, sometimes within minutes.
+These medications are often given IV in the emergency room so they can start to work quickly (like within minutes).

-Once the heart rate is controlled and you’re stable, the ER doctor will decide whether to:
+Once the heart rate is controlled and you’re stable, you’re doctor will decide whether to:

-allow your heart rhythm to convert naturally, which it often does in cases of paroxysmal AFib (sometimes within a few hours or within the first day)
+• Allow your heart rhythm to convert naturally, which it often does in cases of paroxysmal AFib (sometimes within a few hours or within the first day).
+They’ll send you home and you just wait for it to convert back to normal.

-perform electrical cardioversion, a brief procedure that delivers a controlled electrical shock to restore normal rhythm
+• Do electrical cardioversion, a brief procedure that delivers a controlled electrical shock to restore normal rhythm.

 Why Doctors Prescribe Oral Anticoagulants

 Blood thinners reduce the chance that a clot will form and travel to the brain.
+These are almost always prescribed for a person who has AFib.
 The most common oral anticoagulants today include:

 • Xarelto (rivaroxaban)